-To be eligible to participate in intercollegiate athletics at Thiel, a student-athlete must achieve a cumulative grade point average of 1.5 or above before entering his or her second semester at Thiel College.
-The student-athlete must then achieve a 2.0 or above before entering his or her third semester at Thiel College and must maintain that 2.0 cumulative grade point average for the remainder of his or her enrollment at Thiel College in order to be eligible.
-If a student is assigned an incomplete in a course, the student is eligible to participate in athletics if the grade point average without the Incomplete meets the previously stated requirements.
-Once the incomplete grade is resolved, the resulting grade point average will determine the student's athletic eligibility.
-Athletic eligibility is determined at the beginning of each semester and is in effect the entire season.
+Participation in Varsity Athletics to be eligible to participate in intercollegiate athletics at Thiel, a student-athlete must achieve a GPA of 1.50 or above before entering the second semester at Thiel College and a cumulative GPA of 2.0 or above before entering the third semester at Thiel College.
+To remain eligible to participate in intercollegiate athletics, the student-athlete must maintain a 2.0 cumulative GPA for the remainder of their enrollment at Thiel College.
+Athletic eligibility is determined at the beginning of the semester for the Fall term, and after the conclusion of the Winter session in the Spring term.

+If a student is assigned an incomplete in a course, the student is eligible to participate in athletics if the GPA without the incomplete meets the previously stated requirements.
+Once the incomplete grade is resolved, the resulting GPA will determine the student's athletic eligibility.
+Student-athletes must be a full-time student to participate in practice and competition.